EDUC 139, 239, 339, 439 Special Topics

 Introduction to the teaching of reading in content areas for elementary, middle school, high school, and K12 teachers in music, art, PE, health, and ESL: assessment in content area reading; improving content area literacy by developing strategies in reading, writing, speaking, and listening.
 Required for elementary reading endorsement and ESL endorsement.
 Prerequisite: sophomore standing.

 This course has an additional 1-semester hour practicum component that is mandatory of elementary education majors.
 This is a requirement in some other states for all teachers.
 Check the state's licensure website.
 If you are an elementary education major pursuing a reading endorsement, you will student teach in a reading classroom and will not take the practicum component.
-Other students completing an endorsement that requires this course will need to register for the practicum when they register for student teaching.
+Students are strongly encouraged, but not yet required, to take the EDUC 378 practicum while student teaching since a practicum in content area is required in several states.

 EDUC 384 Middle and High School Marching Band Methods